Research statement

-A research statement is a summary of research achievements and a proposal for upcoming research.
+A research statement is a summary of research achievements and an overview of plans for upcoming research.
 It often includes both current aims and findings, and future goals.
 Research statements are usually requested as part of a relevant job application process, and often assist in the identification of appropriate applicants.

 A typical research statement follows a typical pattern in regard to layout, and often includes features of other research documents including an abstract, research background and goals.
 Often these reports are tailored towards specific audiences, and may be used to showcase job proficiency or underline particular areas of research within a program.

 Purpose of a Research Statement

 The purpose of a research statement is to let the viewers (e.g. an academic student or a research committee) know the essence of the research document, the main points of the research and where the research will lead to later on.
 The later paragraphs of a statement might highlight the benefits that the research report will provide to its relevant subject field.

 A research statement if done properly can be successful in answering the questions below: